 Close to St Paul’s Cathedral you’ll find the elusive Postman’s Park, which is apparently a favourite spot for the post workers stationed nearby.
 It’s rare to find such beauty in a such a busy part of the city, making this park a great location for a lunch break.

 If you’d prefer a bit of history to delve into while enjoying a summer stroll, head to Abney Park in Stoke Newington.
 It’s a local nature reserve and woodland memorial park, offering an oasis with a fascinating history.
 Over 200,000 people are buried in the cemetery at Abney Park and you can find out more about their interesting stories at the chapel and visitors centre.

-If you’re an international student in London looking for free or cheap things to do, why not start at the city’s hidden parks?
+If you’re an international student in London looking for free or cheap things to do, why not start with the lesser known parks in London?